 Although Dota 2 is not as old as League of Legends, its certainly doing very well for itself by holding its position among the most popular games on Twitch.

-Now, as we know with any very popular game, such as PUBG, Fortnite or Apex Legends, developers need to pay close attention to any player or action that could ruin the fun or cause others to get an unfair advantage, and thus, they control that by enforcing their rules and issuing bans.
+Now, as we know with any very popular game, such as PUBG, Fortnite or Apex Legends, developers need to pay close attention to any player or action that may spoil the gaming experience or provide an unfair advantage to players.
+Thus, they enforce their rules and impose bans to maintain a fair playing field.

 That being said, having your account banned in Dota 2 can really put a damper on your mood, memories and even friends you’ve made in the game.
 With that in mind, before we start on our unban appeal guide, we’ll first go over what you should avoid doing which can get you banned from Dota 2!